-Currently Mairead teaches high school English full-time, regularly at the Kerouac School of Disembodied Poetics, and every Friday at the Denver women's jail.
-She is also a CNF consultant at the Institute of American Indian Arts and works for Girls Rock!
-Denver in the summertime.
-Mairead is the author of the novel See You In the Morning (featherproof), the poetry chapbook TENDERNESS (Meekling Press), the TO THE TEETH column at Entropy, and, with David Lasky, the forthcoming Georgetown Steam Plant Graphic Novel.
+Currently Mairead teaches middle school English full-time, regularly at the Kerouac School of Disembodied Poetics, and every Friday at the Denver women's jail.
+She is also Poetry Editor at Maggot Brain, a magazine edited by Mike McGonigal and published by Third Man Records.
+Mairead is the author of the novels Tiny and See You In the Morning (featherproof), the poetry chapbook TENDERNESS (Meekling Press), the TO THE TEETH column at Entropy, and, with David Lasky, the forthcoming Georgetown Steam Plant Graphic Novel.
 Mairead has been a Legal Observer for the National Lawyers Guild for over a decade, and volunteers at a queer-focused, survivor-led 24h hotline.

 Mairead holds degrees from the University of Notre Dame (BA, Great Books and French) the School of the Art Institute of Chicago (MFA-W), and the University of Denver (PhD, English and Creative Writing; AHSS Fellow) as well as anti-racism trainings from the Chicago Freedom School and the Highlander Center.